 As economic growth figures weigh heavily on the evaluation sheets of local officials, resources and the environment tend to be overlooked.

 It means local economic development, to different extents, has slipped into a vicious cycle of serious pollution followed by expensive restoration projects.

-But perhaps surprisingly, as a developing country with a huge population, the per capita use of many natural resources in China is far below the world average.
+As a developing country with a huge population, natural resources available for each person in China are far below the world average.
 For the sake of sustainable development, the nation cannot afford to follow an aggressive consumption mode.